-- liability for the death has been accepted under the MRCA; - the deceased member received the SRDP or was eligible to receive SRDP during some period of his or her life; or - the deceased member was entitled to maximum permanent impairment compensation for accepted conditions immediately before his or her death (i.e. assessed at 80 or more impairment points).
+- liability for the death has been accepted under the MRCA - the deceased member received the SRDP or was eligible to receive SRDP during some period of their life - the deceased member was entitled to maximum permanent impairment compensation for accepted conditions immediately before their death (i.e. assessed at 80 or more impairment points).